 The VAT control account in the balance sheet will then reconcile to the amount owed as per HMRC.

 HMRC will charge a penalty for a late VAT return in the following 3 circumstances:

-- 30% of a VAT assessment if HMRC sends you one that’s too low and you don’t tell them it’s wrong within 30 days, HMRC will charge a penalty of 30%;
+- If HMRC sends a VAT assessment that is too low and you don’t tell them within 30 days, HMRC will charge a penalty of 30%;

-- £400 if you submit a paper VAT Return unless HMRC has told you you’re exempt from submitting your return online, HMRC will charge a VAT penalty of £400.
+- If you submit a paper VAT Return unless HMRC has told you you’re exempt from submitting your return online, HMRC will charge a VAT penalty of £400.

 - You pay your VAT late;

-- If you submit an incorrect VAT return and do not pay them the correct amount of VAT;
+- Submit an incorrect VAT return which results in you not paying the correct amount of VAT.

 - You choose to pay a VAT Assessment but that amount ends up being lower than your true VAT once you bring your VAT up to date.